Last Updated on: 5th September 2023, 01:12 pm

 While smaller birds of prey might target smaller, easier-to-handle prey, a bald eagle will target a larger animal, as it’ll offer more protein and meat to sustain it.
 A semi-mature tortoise will be ideal.

-Other hawk species, like the goshawk, will target smaller tortoise species if given the chance.
+Other hawk species, like the goshawk, will target smaller tortoise species if given a chance.
 They’re opportunistic hunters that’ll attack animals normally outside their prey pool as long as they believe they can be successful.

 So, if you have a pet tortoise outdoors and live in a mountainous or forested area, goshawks pose a serious risk to their health and well-being.